Nobody's Home (Avril Lavigne song): Chart performance

+Critical reception

+In an AOL Radio listener's poll, "Nobody's Home" was voted Lavigne's seventh-best song.
+Tim O'Neil of PopMatters implied that the song's title "should tell you that the dominant mood is one of anger and defensiveness."
+Kathryn Milewski of Live365 opines the song is better live, and is "just one of the many emo bops you can cry to on Under My Skin."

 Music video

-The music video was filmed on 29 and 30 July 2004 in Los Angeles, California, directed by Diane Martel.
-The video of "Nobody's Home" premiered on 20 October on MTV's Total Request Live.
+The music video was filmed on July 29 and 30, 2004, in Los Angeles, California, directed by Diane Martel.
+The video of "Nobody's Home" premiered on October 20 on MTV's Total Request Live.

 In the music video for "Nobody's Home", Lavigne plays a homeless teenager who appears to live street-to-street with a friend.
-Lavigne, who said it was a fun video to make, wore a black wig and acid-wash jeans when playing the homeless teenager.
-The video shifts to a more glamorous Lavigne who wears a dress with long, curled hair, singing the song with an orchestra behind her.

-"Nobody's Home" showed the outcast, homeless Lavigne trying to get off the streets.
-She also tries to call her mother, but hangs up.
-As the video progresses, a store manager kicks her out of his store, but the outcast girl ends up going back into the store and is shown washing herself in a convenience store bathroom.
-She also tries playing the guitar on the street to try to earn money.
-Towards the end of the video, the runaway is seen trying to get inside parked cars, eventually finding an unlocked one, during heavy rain.
+She hitch-hikes by the side of a highway and tries playing the guitar on the street to try to earn money.
+She also tries to call someone on a payphone, but is rebuffed.
+A store manager kicks her out of his store, but she ends up going back into the store and is shown washing herself in a convenience store bathroom.
+Towards the end of the video, she is seen trying to get inside parked cars, eventually finding an unlocked one, during heavy rain.
 At the end of the video, the girl, with dirty clothes and messy hair, is shown with a tear rolling down her cheek.
 She then turns around and walks away as the camera fades out.
+The video is interspersed with sepia-toned shots of a more glamorous Lavigne wearing a dress with long, curled hair, singing the song with an orchestra behind her.

-During the video Avril was wearing the T-shirt with logo of Moscow.
-Russian word "Москва" was printed on Avril's T-shirt.
+During the video, Lavigne wears a T-shirt with logo of Moscow and the Russian word "Москва."